biochunan/bio-datasets/README.md

 type (e.g. AtomArray and BiomolecularStructureFile types will be decoded into biotite AtomArray objects for convenient manipulation.).

-If the user does not have the bio-datasets library installed, but downloads your dataset with load_dataset:
-  - if their version of datasets is sufficiently recent, load_dataset will gracefully fall back to default feature types
-  - if their version of datasets is older, they will have to manually override feature types in load_dataset
-TODO: see whether a custom data loading script provides an automatic way of handling these two cases.

 ### Creating your own feature types

 TODO: add docs.